-Many of us in Brisbane and the Sunshine Coast welcome the slightly cooler days of autumn but unfortunately this time of year also sees an increase in electrical fires, as people switch on their fires and heaters to keep the chill at bay in the evenings.
+Many of us in Brisbane and the Sunshine Coast welcomes the slightly cooler days of autumn but unfortunately, this time of year also sees an increase in electrical fires, as people switch on their fires and heaters to keep the chill at bay in the evenings.

 These types of alarm will detect the presence of flames from cooking fires or from burning paper but they’re not so adept at detecting a smouldering fire from say, a burning mattress or couch.
 Unfortunately, because these alarms often nuisance trip, if you burn the toast for example or add oil to a hot pan, many people disable them.

 These particular smoke alarms respond faster to an early fire which is still in the smouldering stage because of the fact that they’re more alert to the combustion particles which emanate from slow smouldering fires, which often occur when people are asleep in their beds at night.

 These include both photoelectric and ionisation sensors which should give homeowners adequate warning of a smouldering fire or one with active flames, providing you with superior protection.